-- The student’s default catalog year is the year the student is admitted to COCC and the student may graduate under that default catalog year or either of the next two catalog years.
+- The student’s default catalog year is the year the student is admitted to the College, and the student may graduate under that default catalog year or either of the next two catalog years.

-- If the student has a break in enrollment for four consecutive terms, the student must reapply to COCC and the default catalog year will now be the year the student is readmitted.
+- If the student has a break in enrollment for four consecutive terms, the student must reapply to the College, and the default catalog year will now be the year the student is readmitted.

-- The student’s choice of catalog years is limited to two catalog years prior to the student’s year of graduation.
-If the student does not graduate within three catalog years of student’s admittance, the default catalog year will be updated yearly to the subsequent catalog year.
+- The student’s choice of catalog years is limited to two catalog years before the student’s year of graduation; if the student does not graduate within three catalog years of student’s admittance, the default catalog year will be updated yearly to the subsequent catalog year.

-- The student transfers back to COCC other college credit and meets degree requirements listed in the current college catalog or the previous two catalog years.
+- The student transfers back to the College other college credit and meets degree requirements listed in the current college catalog or the previous two catalog years.

 When a student’s completion of degree requirements coincides with the last term attended, the degree will be posted in that term.
 When the student uses transfer credit after an absence from the College, the degree will be posted in the term in which the degree evaluation is successfully completed and when it has been determined that all degree requirements have been met.

-Students applying for multiple or concurrent degrees must meet the degree requirements outlined above and as listed for each degree on the following pages.
-For each additional degree, students must complete at least 15 COCC credits that are different from those used for the other degree(s) and are applicable to the additional degree requested and must complete the Application for Degree no earlier than their final term.
+Students applying for multiple or concurrent degrees must meet the degree requirements outlined above and as listed for each degree.
+For each additional degree, students must: complete at least 15 credits at COCC that are different than those used for the other degree(s) are applicable to the additional degree requested; complete an application for degree no earlier than their final term.

 Graduation Honor Roll

-Honors will be listed on the transcripts of COCC graduates based on the following cumulative GPA from the end of the term prior to the student’s graduation:
+Honors will be listed on graduates' transcripts based on the following cumulative GPA from the end of the term before the student’s graduation: